rohitaragde/Azure-Olympic-Data-Engineering-Pipeline/README.md

 The first step in the pipeline is setting up Azure Storage Accounts, which provide a secure and scalable environment for storing large amounts of data.

 ![Storage Account](https://github.com/rohitaragde/azure-de-olampics-data/blob/master/images/storage_account.png)

+### Containers

+Storage containers are utilized to separate the different datasets related to the 2021 Tokyo Olympics, ensuring that the data remains organized and easily accessible.
+By structuring the data into containers, we can efficiently manage the ingestion, processing, and storage of the raw and transformed datasets.

+The following image illustrates the setup of the storage containers used in this project:

 ![Storage Container](https://github.com/rohitaragde/azure-de-olampics-data/blob/master/images/storage_container_final.png)

 ### Linked Services and Resource Groups
 Linked services and resource groups are configured in Azure to manage the connections between different services used in the project.
 Ensure to set up the linked services and resource groups wherever required during the pipeline execution steps: